- Office of the Vice Provost

 - International Scholars & Faculty

-Oregon and Ecuador - see Host Institution details
+Oregon and Ecuador

 What does a food system that is fair and healthy for everyone look like and what steps can be taken to help create it?

 In this learning community a group of professors, students and select community members will focus their attention on this question by exploring two regions that contain a wide variety of ecosystems, cultures and agricultural products and where food activism is strong.
-Oregon is known for its environmental laws and Ecuador is the first country to call for food sovereignty in its constitution.
+Oregon is known for its environmental activism and Ecuador is the first country to call for food sovereignty in its constitution.
 How do these policies play out in the lives of people who produce food and eat food?
 What are the impacts of the global food system on rural communities and on people's health?
 How are food activists attempting to change the food system?

 In both Ecuador and Oregon, the group will visit sites of sustainable food production that are integrated into local, regional, national and international markets, as well as programs that highlight culturally important foodways outside of the market system.
 Particular attention will be given to indigenous foodways and ecosystems: Coastal and Plateau tribes in Oregon and Andean and Amazonian tribes in Ecuador.
 Food justice lies at the center of the explorations.